EEGdecoding/Code-SBLEST/README.md

 # Code-SBLEST

 This repo contains MATLAB code for the SBLEST (Sparse Bayesian Learning for End-to-End Spatio-Temporal-Filtering-Based Single-Trial EEG Classification) algorithm, as well as implementations of Convolutional Neural Networks (CNNs) used in the paper.
 Detailed information about the algorithms and CNN implementations can be found in  "W. Wang, F. Qi, D. Wipf, C. Can, T. Yu, Z. Gu, Y. Li, Z. Yu, W. Wu.
-Sparse Bayesian Learning for End-to-End EEG Decoding (under review)".
+Sparse Bayesian Learning for End-to-End EEG Decoding (accepted by IEEE Transactions on Pattern Analysis and Machine Intelligence)".

 ## Matlab code for SBLEST